-Craig Gralley’s ground-breaking research brings unique insight into the world of espionage.
+As a former senior officer with CIA, Craig Gralley uses ground-breaking research to bring his unique insight into Virginia Hall’s world of espionage.
 Using newly released documents from CIA—and his understanding of spy tradecraft—Gralley tells Virginia Hall’s little-known story as she would have told it in her own words: how she overcame physical limitation and gender discrimination to become, in the words of a Gestapo wanted poster, “The Allies’ most dangerous spy.”

 ABOUT THE BOOK